bentoml/BentoML/examples/deploy-with-serverless/README.md

-# Deploy BentoML service with Serverless
+# Deploy BentoML service as serverless function on AWS Lambda or Google Cloud Function

 ## Overview